robmadeyou/Bloop/Design/Design.md

 Loading screen will feature a 3 second long wait that will show a black screen, after the 3 seconds are over - the title of the screen will fade in and will stay there for two more seconds.
 After this the screen will fade through black and open the Question screen.

 #####Question Screen
-Question screen consists of a few questions that user can answer, or choose not to answer, it alternates the gameplay significantly and makes it possible for people who suffer with epilepsy to be able to play the game with no wowrries.
+Question screen consists of a few questions that user can answer, or choose not to answer, it alternates the gameplay significantly and makes it suitable for people who are against rapidly flashing screens.
 The questions would also alternate the difficulty level, or the complexity of the challanges.
 Once the questions are answered, or skipped they will be stored for later use, this is to avoid the user having to answer the questions more than once.

 #####Main menu screen
 The main menu will not offer a lot of variety, or oppertunity to do something new, but instead it will act as a linking screen, to join the Options, High scores, and the Game screen together.
 Upon initial opening of the screen, all of the buttons will be hidden, but over a course of 2 seconds, they will fade in and be visible and clickable for the user.
 The background of the main menu will be the result of the choices the player made on the question screen, even if the user never made a decision and just skipped.
 In the centre of the screen the title will suddenly appear with a sound effect.
 The title will simply read "Bloop"